Networked Communication for Decentralised Agents in Mean-Field Games: Experiments

+We first provide results for learning without a replay buffer as in the theoretical algorithms.
+We then give the rest of our experiments with the replay buffer, beginning with our standard experimental setting and then robustness studies and numerous ablations (note that the independent setting serves as an implicit ablation of our communication scheme).
+We summarise findings in the body of each sub-section, while the specific results are discussed fully in each figure's caption.
+In each plot the decimals refer to each agent's broadcast radius as a fraction of the maximum possible distance in the grid (i.e. the diagonal).
+Note that the networked population with the largest radius is always fully connected.

+We pre-empt possible concerns regarding the wide confidence intervals in many of our plots by saying that many works with similar experiments do not report error bars at all, and if they do they usually only give 1-sigma intervals, whereas we give 2-sigma \citep{lauriere2021numerical,scalable_deep,zaman2023oraclefree,algumaei2023regularization,cui2023multiagent}.
+Moreover, the central-agent architecture usually has similar or higher variance to the networked agents in the plots, indicating that this is not an issue introduced by our communication algorithm; it is instead likely to be due to poor estimation of the Q-function when using the small numbers of loops required for practical runtimes.
+The independent agents have very low variance, but this is because they hardly appear to increase their returns at all in most cases.

-In this section we provide numerous extra studies and ablations, as well as varying several hyperparameters to show their effects on learning.
-The specific results are discussed fully in each figure's caption.
-We give the following remark regarding the exploitability metric in some of our experimental plots, relating to the issues with this metric in `coordination' games (discussed in Appx. \ref{exploitability}):
+We also give the following remark regarding the exploitability metric in some of our experimental plots, relating to the issues with this metric in coordination games, as discussed in Sec. \ref{exploitability}: